Narbona

-Narbona or Hastiin Narbona (1766 – August 31, 1849) was a Navajo chief who participated in the Navajo Wars.
+Narbona or Hastiin Narbona (c.
+1766 – August 31, 1849) was a Navajo chief who participated in the Navajo Wars.
 He was killed in a confrontation with U.S. soldiers on August 31, 1849.

 Narbona was one of the wealthiest Navajo of his time due to the number of sheep and horses owned by his extended family group.
-He was not a "chief" of all of the Navajo as the independent minded Navajo had no central authority.
+He was not a "chief" of all of the Navajo, as the independent minded Navajo had no central authority.
 However, he was very influential in the tribe due to the status gained from his wealth, personal reputation, and age during the time he negotiated with the white men.